diodesign/diosix/README.md

 [?]
 CPU 0: Tearing down capsule 0x80cdb000
 ```

 Press `Control-c` to exit.

+### Building a container environment and using Qemu <a name="container"></a>

-If you do not wish to use GitHub Packages, you can build and run the container from the Diosix source code.
-Navigate to a suitable directory, and use these commands to fetch, build, and run a contaimer image tagged `diosix:testenv`:
+If you do not want to use GitHub Packages, you can build the container environment from the Diosix source code.
+Navigate to a suitable directory, and use these commands to fetch, build, and run a Docker contaimer tagged `diosix:testenv`:

 ```
 git clone --recurse-submodules https://github.com/diodesign/diosix.git